jmmontanana/phantom_monitoring_client/README.md

 make install
 ```

 The above commands clean, compile and install the monitoring agent into the directory `dist` within the project's repository.
 The `dist` folder includes all required binaries, shared libraries, scripts, and configuration files to get you started.
+The Makefile has been tested with GNU compiler version 4.9.2.

 ## Start monitoring